So, you’re looking for the Chromebook with the best screen.

 Let’s move on to the actual reviews.

-Okay, so now that you know a little more about Chromebooks displays, we can move onto the actual review.
+Okay, so now that you know a little more about laptop displays, we can move onto the actual review.
 I’ve hand-selected 6 Chromebooks that have some of the best quality displays on the market.

-But then again, a Chromebook with a good screen depends on what you’re using it for.
+But then again, a laptop with a good screen depends on what you’re using it for.
 Armed with all the knowledge you just gained, you should be able to make a wise decision.
 I’ll write some small details of what each model is suitable for and who it made be good for, but ultimately, it’s up to you to choose the very best one.

 You’ve learned a lot.
 You can apply this knowledge to more than Chromebooks.
 It also applies to Windows, Macs, and even TVs.

-Let’s review some Chromebooks screens.
+Now, let’s review some Chromebooks screens.

 1. Samsung Chromebook Plus